Realovka/epam-online-pharmacy/readme.md

 1. registration<br>
 2. sending a verification code if the user register as a customer<br>
-3. view pages "how to do order", "about us", "questions"<br>
+3. view pages "how to do order", "about us", "faq"<br>

 ### Capabilities of **administrator** are: